brunogirin/OT-MCUDev/arm_dev_in_eclipse.md

       https://gnu-mcu-eclipse.github.io/plugins/install/
       getting the ARM cross-compiler as a minimum, and possibly also the Cortex-M templates.
-3. Add gcc-arm-non-eabi to tool path.
+3. Add gcc-arm-non-eabi to tool path, eg within Simplicity Studio.
     - Window>Preferences>MCU>Global ARM Toolchains Path>Build tools folder
+      (Note: on macOS 10.13.X Preferences is the top level menu.)
     - Should point to bin directory with all the binaries in it.
 4. Install "J-Link Software and Documentation Pack" from [J-Link download page.](https://www.segger.com/downloads/jlink/).